-Pinterest may not be as popular as Facebook or Instagram, but it still has a lot of potential for any company that wishes to get their brand name out there.
+Pinterest a 5 stars sales platform to skyrocket your sales.
+Pinterest is a popular tool like Facebook or Instagram, with a lot of potential for any company that wishes to get their brand name out there.
 Pinterest is an incredibly unique platform that can boost your marketing efforts like never before.
 Here are 5 facts compiled from all over the internet that will convince you to market on Pinterest.

 Pinterest’s popularity has been steadily increasing and it now represents a nearly unstoppable force that eclipses other social media websites.
 Data from Pew Research Center found that, in 2016, 26% of U.S. adults use Pinterest which puts it behind Facebook (68%) and Instagram (28%), but ahead of LinkedIn (25%) and Twitter (21%).

 Pinterest claims that it has 150 million monthly active users with 70 million of them from the U.S. and 80 million of them from outside the U.S.

 A Shopify study found that people who are referred to products via Pinterest are 10% more likely to make purchases compared to those referred from Facebook or Twitter.
 Furthermore, the average Pinterest order is $80, which is higher than that of Google, Facebook, Amazon, and several other websites.
 However, Rich Relevance placed the average order value per session even higher at a whopping $199.16, which easily triumphs over the average orders of $92.27 from Facebook and the measly $58.02 from Twitter.

 The average Pinterest user is 40 years old and half of them make at least $50K a year.
 Ten percent of households that use Pinterest make over $125K a year.
 Clearly, there is a lot of incentive for marketers who want to appeal to potential buyers.

 People use Pinterest to decide what to buy.